Girls’ Voices on Justice-Mini-Series #2

 AMELIA:

-The Grail has been involved in the United Nations since the 1950s. the 51st CSW session in 2007 was the first time that The Grail started to bring girls from all over the world to attend the CSW and has continued to do so throughout the years.
+The Grail has been involved in the United Nations since the 1950s.
+The 51st CSW session in 2007 was the first time that The Grail started to bring girls from all over the world to attend the CSW and has continued to do so throughout the years.

 It was an exciting moment as girls got involved in events which allowed them to have the space to stand and speak out rather than having Grail women speak for and about them: